 Why should you care?
 This matching process determines who will care for our medical needs in the next 30-40 years; our family physicians, internists, pediatricians, general surgeons, obstetricians, dermatologists, psychiatrists, and the multitude of other medical specialties.
 Most doctors will continue in the same speciality their entire career, although some switch after a few or many years.

 National Doctor’s Day

 March 30 has been designated National Doctor’s Day in the United States.
-Unless you read my blog post last year, you probably have never heard of a day to honor doctors.
+You may not have heard of a day to honor doctors.

 The first Doctors’ Day observance was March 30, 1933, in Winder, Georgia.
 The idea came from a doctor’s wife, Eudora Brown Almond, and the date was the anniversary of the first use of general anesthetic in surgery.

 The Barrow County (Georgia) Medical Society Auxiliary proclaimed the day “Doctors’ Day,” which was celebrated by mailing cards to physicians and their wives and by placing flowers on the graves of deceased doctors.

 In 1990, the U.S. Congress established a National Doctors’ Day first celebrated on March 30, 1991.